-On 10 November 2021, Moody's confirmed that the rating outlook was adjusted to stable.
-This adjustment was due to the fact that Fluvius was able to take measures to counter the lower allowed income of the MEAs for the regulatory period 2021-2024, implement a change in dividend policy as from 2022 and obtain an allocation of EUR 22 million as advances from the Flemish energy regulator for the investments in smart meters.
-The assessment of the overall credit risk of Fluvius also took into account the fact that the Flemish Community (Aa3 stable as of 9 December 2021) has a strong interest in maintaining a solid financial strength of the MEAs, given their essential role in the Flemish economy.
+Since October 2021, Moody's confirmed the A3 rating with a stable outlook.
+This assessment was based on the fact that Fluvius was able to take measures to counter the lower allowed income of the MEAs for the regulatory period 2021-2024, implement a change in dividend policy as from 2022 and obtain an allocation of EUR 22 million as advances from the Flemish energy regulator for the investments in digital meters.
+The assessment of the overall credit risk of Fluvius also took into account the fact that the Flemish Community (Aa3 stable as of 9 December 2021) has a strong interest in maintaining a solid financial strength of the MEAs, given their essential role in the Flemish economy

-Moody's also assigned an ESG (Environmental, Social and Governance) Credit Impact Score (CIS) of 3 (on a scale of 1 to 5).
+On 19 September 2022, this rating was confirmed by Moody's.
+Moody's also assigned an ESG (Environmental, Social and Governance) Credit Impact Score (CIS) of 3 (on a scale of 5).
+Fluvius' CIS-3 reflects a moderately negative exposure to social and environmental risks and a neutral to low risk for governance.
+The impact of those considerations on the rating is mitigated by the Group's supportive regulatory framework.